QMCPACK/qmc_workshop_2021/week8_spin-orbit_qmc/README.rst

   :align: center
   :width: 15%

-In the ``*SCF`` section, we need to actually specify the occupations we are desired in studying.
+In the ``*SCF`` section, we need to actually specify the occupations.
 As mentioned above, for Bi we have the 6s\ :sup:`2`\ 6p\ :sup:`3` occupation.
 In DIRAC, we have to specify the occupations by the symmetry of the spinors (gerade/even or ungerade/odd).
 Note that s,d,g, etc are all gerade and p,f,h, etc are all ungerade symmetry.
 We want to specify the 6s\ :sup:`2` as closed, so we will have 2 electrons closed in the gerade channel and 0 closed in the ungerade channel, hence
 ::
   .CLOSED
   2 0

 For the open shells, we have 3 electrons in the p states.
 We note that there are 6 total occupations for the p states (in the non-spin-orbit case we have p\ :sub:`x`\  , p\ :sub:`y`\ , p\ :sub:`z` each with up and down options.
-For a spin-orbit case, this would be the j=1/2 (degeneray 2) and j=3/2 (degeneracy 4).
-Both end up wth 6 total possible states).
+For a spin-orbit case, this would be the j=1/2 (degeneracy 2) and j=3/2 (degeneracy 4).
+Both end up with 6 total possible states).
 We want to fix the electrons to be p electrons only, and we do not want to distribute these electrons into any gerade spinors.
 Therefore, we specify
 ::
   .OPEN SHELL
   1
   3/0,6

 We only have one active space in this case, however we could increase this and add multiple occupation lines.
-Additinoally, we could do a larger scale COSCI calculation where we correlate the s electrons as well with the following input
+Additionally, we could do a larger scale COSCI calculation where we correlate the s electrons as well with the following input
 ::
   .CLOSED
   0 0